A generalized matrix-valued Allen--Cahn model and its numerical solution

-Next, we investigate the MBP preservation and the energy dissipation behavior of the rescaled ETDRK$r$ schemes.
-Figure~\ref{fig:4.21} displays the time evolution of $\|U\|_\mX$ (first row) and of the discrete energy (second row).
-In the first row, the dashed line indicates the theoretical maximum bound $\sqrt{m_2}$ derived from Theorem~\ref{thm:MBP}.
-The numerical results show that $\|U\|_\mX$ remains below this bound at all times, confirming the unconditional MBP preservation of the schemes.
-In the second row, the discrete energy starts from its initial value (dashed line) and decays monotonically over the entire simulation time, reflecting the dissipative nature of the dynamics.
+We examine the discrete MBP and energy dissipation of the rescaled ETDRK$r$ schemes ($r=3,4,5$) for the square-matrix-valued case.
+The terminal time is set to $T=100$.
+The time steps are chosen as $\tau=0.25,0.5,1,2$.
+Figure \ref{fig:4.21} plots the time evolution of $\|U\|_\mX$ (upper row) and the discrete energy (lower row).
+In all tests, $\|U^n\|_\mX$ remains below the theoretical bound $\sqrt{2}$, and the discrete energy decreases monotonically.
+These results confirm the MBP preservation and the energy-dissipative behavior of the proposed rescaled ETDRK schemes in the square-matrix-valued case.

-Finally, Figure~\ref{fig:4.22} shows the evolution of the matrix-valued field.
-The initial condition \eqref{eq:4.2} describes a petal-shaped region with different orthogonal matrix orientations, where the angular function is $\alpha(x,y)=\frac{\pi}{2}\sin(2\pi(x+y))$ and the interface is given by the polar radius $r=0.18+0.2\sin(6\theta)$.
-Snapshots at times $t=0,50,100,200,500,700$ are shown in Figure~\ref{fig:4.22}.
-As time progresses, the petals smooth out rapidly while the interface contracts inward.
-By $t=200$, the interface has essentially relaxed to a nearly circular shape.
-Subsequently, the circular region continues to shrink almost uniformly.
-Its area decreases significantly.
-Throughout this process, the background arrow field gradually becomes smoother and more aligned, illustrating the combined effects of diffusion and phase separation in the square-matrix-valued setting.